sumantahitk/FoodExpress/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [Sumanta H](https://github.com/sumantahitk).
+For any inquiries or feedback, please reach out to [Sumanta](https://github.com/sumantahitk).